 However, you must guest post on sites in your niche.
 That way, you can leverage their DA/DR and audience — since you are targeting the same people.

 So, how does this work?

 The easiest method is to find sites where your competitors are currently guest posting.
-Check through their guest posting requirement and offer to write top-notch content.
+Check through their guest posting requirements and offer to write top-notch content.

 Another method is Google search:

 - Type in your “niche” + “guest posts” on Google’s search bar.

 - Assuming you already installed MozBar, pick 3-5 sites with DA 70+ from the Google search results.
 Check their guest post submission requirements.

 Outreach is crucial to link building and your site’s DA/DR. Either to blogs, journalists, or influencers, you must do outreach.

 Outreach is even more crucial when your DA is low.
 At this point, we’re assuming no one knows you.